Tomev/qcflow/docs/source/deep-learning/index.rst

 - **Consistency**: Ensure models, especially those with GPU dependencies, behave consistently across different deployment environments.
 - **Docker and GPU Support**: Deploy in containerized environments, ensuring all dependencies, including GPU support, are encapsulated.
-- **Scalability**: From deploying a single model to serving multiple distributed deep learning models, MLflow scales as per your requirements.
+- **Scalability**: From deploying a single model to serving multiple distributed deep learning models, QCFlow scales as per your requirements.

 Native Library Support
 ----------------------
-MLflow has native integrations with common deep learning libraries, such as PyTorch, Keras and Tensorflow, so you can plug MLflow into your workflow easily to elevate your deep learning projects.
+QCFlow has native integrations with common deep learning libraries, such as PyTorch, Keras and Tensorflow, so you can plug QCFlow into your workflow easily to elevate your deep learning projects.

-For detailed guide on how to integrate MLflow with these libraries, refer to the following pages:
+For detailed guide on how to integrate QCFlow with these libraries, refer to the following pages:

 .. raw:: html